jdegoes/lambdaconf-2014-introgame/README.md

 gameLoop.run
 ```

-This version of the game loop looks a lot like the non-FP version &mdash; but except for `gameLoop.run` at the end, this code is purely functional.
+This version of the game loop looks a lot like the non-FP version &mdash; but except for `gameLoop.run` at the end, this code is purely-functional.

 We're off to a good start, but our game is dead boring!
 To solve that, we're going to have to talk *game state*.